databiomes/modeltrainprotocol/docs/source/tokens.rst

 - Token values are unique within the protocol
 - Token keys (emojis) are unique within the protocol
-- NumTokens have associated number ranges when used
+- NumTokens have associated number ranges defined by min_value and max_value
 - UserTokens are properly used in interactive scenarios

 Common Patterns